eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with Looker, Tableau or other business intelligence platform
 	- Experience with platform data like SFDC, NetSuite, Workday
 + Own and optimize P&L and adoption KPIs for the business.
++ skill set:
+	- Familiarity with ETL/ELT and related techniques
+	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
+	- Prior experience in adtech or martech
++ skill set:
+	- You’ve worked with: Kafka, Cassandra, Hadoop, Hive, Spark, or similar technologies
+	- Knowledge of Machine Learning, Distributed Systems or Big Data.
+	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
++ skill set:
+	- Take research from an initial idea all the way to a merged PR in our open source libraries.
+	- Speak to the Rasa community (developers who use our libraries) to help prioritize our research roadmap, and assess the impact of the research we’ve shipped.
+	- Design and conduct experiments that bring us closer to our vision.
+	- Collaborate on research papers.
++ skill set:
+	- You are an expert user of tools like Sketch, Figma, etc.
+	- You have demonstrable experience building new products (please show us examples!).
+You can iterate quickly by putting an MVP in people’s hands, and test ideas and hypotheses before any code is written.
++ Comfortable with most of the following: linux, python, docker, kubernetes